2020 Major League Baseball season: Disagreement over plans for a shortened season

 During May and June, MLB and Major League Baseball Players Association (MLBPA) were unable to agree on a specific plan for a shortened season.

 In mid-May the MLB owners proposed a schedule of 82 games, to begin in July, with games to be played without fans in attendance.
 To minimize travel, teams would play only against other teams in their geographical division, plus interleague games against teams in the corresponding division of the other league.
 A team would play 13 games against each division rival and six games against each team in the other league's division.
 Postseason play would be expanded from 10 teams to 14, with each league fielding three division winners and four wild card teams.
 A designated hitter would be allowed in all games.
 Teams would have 30-man rosters available for each game.
 The proposal also outlined safety measures for health of players and staff and a modified compensation plan for players.

-On June 1, the MLBPA countered with an 114-game proposal, with a regular season running from June 30 to October 31, a November postseason, giving players the right to opt-out of participating, a salary deferral plan in the event the postseason has to be canceled due to a second wave of the virus, and a $100 million advance during the second spring training, among others.
+On June 1, the MLBPA countered with a 114-game proposal, with a regular season running from June 30 to October 31, a November postseason, giving players the right to opt-out of participating, a salary deferral plan in the event the postseason has to be canceled due to a second wave of the virus, and a $100 million advance during the second spring training, among others.